Search results

 Evidence-based recommendations on abiraterone (Zytiga) for treating metastatic hormone-relapsed prostate cancer before chemotherapy is indicated in adults.

-This guideline covers the care of women and their babies during labour and immediately after birth.
-It focuses on women who give birth between 37 and 42 weeks of pregnancy (‘term’).
-The guideline helps women to make informed choices about where to have their baby and about their care in labour.
+This guideline covers the care of pregnant women and pregnant trans and non-binary people and their babies during labour and immediately after birth.
+It focuses on women and pregnant people who give birth between 37 and 42 weeks of pregnancy (‘term’).
+The guideline helps women and pregnant people to make informed choices about where to have their baby and about their care in labour.
 It also aims to reduce variation in aspects of care.

 This manual explains the processes and methods used to develop and update NICE guidelines, the guidance that NICE develops covering topics across clinical care (in primary, secondary and community care settings), social care and public health.
 For more information on the other types of NICE guidance and advice (including technology appraisal guidance), see about NICE

-The NICE real-world evidence framework aims to improve the quality of real-world evidence informing our guidance.
+This document describes a real-world evidence framework that aims to improve the quality of real-world evidence informing our guidance.
 The framework does not set minimum standards for the acceptability of evidence.
 The framework is mainly targeted at those developing evidence to inform NICE guidance.
 It is also relevant to patients, those collecting data, and reviewers of evidence